-- Even with ITER, the MFE program would be unable to address the burning plasma issues in alpha-dominated (Q > 5) plasmas for ≥ 15 years. - Compact High-Field Tokamak Burning Plasma Experiment(s) would be a natural extension of the ongoing "advanced" tokamak program and could begin alphadominated experiments by ~ 2010. - The information "exists now" to make a quantitative technical assessment, and decision on MFE burning plasma experiments for the next decade.
+- Even with ITER, the MFE program will be unable to address the alpha-dominated burning plasma issues for ≥ 15 years. - Compact High-Field Tokamak Burning Plasma Experiment(s) would be a natural extension of the ongoing "advanced" tokamak program and could begin alphadominated experiments by ~ 10 years. - More than one high gain burning plasma facility is needed in the world program. - The information "exists now" to make a technical assessment, and decision on MFE burning plasma experiments for the next decade.